 Partnering with strategic industry participants to expand future exploration work.
 As of October 1, 2020, in conjunction with the Kinross Transactions and the signing of the A&R JV LLCA, KG Mining became the manager of the Peak Gold JV (the "Manager").
 KG Mining may resign as Manager and can be removed as Manager for a material breach of the A&R JV LLCA, a material failure to perform its obligations as the Manager, a failure to conduct the Peak Gold JV operations in accordance with industry standards and applicable laws, and other limited circumstances.
-Except as expressly delegated to the Manager, the A&R JV LLCA provides that the Management Committee has exclusive authority to determine all management matters related to the Company.
-The Management Committee currently consists of one appointee designated by the Company and two appointees designated by KG Mining.
+Except as expressly delegated to the Manager, the A&R JV LLCA provides that the management committee has exclusive authority to determine all management matters related to the Company.
+Peak Gold JV management committee currently consists of one appointee designated by the Company and two appointees designated by KG Mining.
 The Representatives designated by each member of the Peak Gold JV vote as a group, and in accordance with their respective membership interests in the Peak Gold JV.
-Except in the case of certain actions that require approval by unanimous vote of the Representatives, the affirmative vote of a majority of the membership interests in the Peak Gold JV constitutes the action of the Management Committee.
+Except in the case of certain actions that require approval by unanimous vote of the Representatives, the affirmative vote of a majority of the membership interests in the Peak Gold JV constitutes the action of the management committee.

 Structuring Incentives to Drive Behavior.
 The Company believes that equity ownership aligns the interests of the Company's executives and directors with those of its stockholders.
-As of December 31, 2022, the Company's directors and executives beneficially own approximately 22.3% of the Company's Common Stock.
+As of March 31, 2023, the Company's directors and executives beneficially own approximately 22.8% of the Company's Common Stock.